 Students who are not sure if they need to take a language proficiency assessment should seek advice from the course or language convenor.
-Students who intentionally misrepresent their language proficiency level may be investigated under the Academic Misconduct Rule 2015 as having failed to comply with assessment directions and having sought unfair advantage.
+Students who intentionally misrepresent their language proficiency level may be investigated under the Academic Integrity Rule 2021 as having failed to comply with assessment directions and having sought unfair advantage.
 This may results in a penalty such as reduced grades or failure of the course.

 Students are not permitted to enrol in a language course below one that they have already successfully completed, except with permission of the language and/or course convenor.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 This course requires a total of 130 hours of work on the following activities: three hours per week in class-activities, online activities and independent study.